Gary-Schulke/DistractedDriving/README.md

 ## Submitted Files

-Final Workbook.twbx  Tableau Workbook, charts and stories used to develop the project and show results.
+Final_Workbook.twbx  Tableau Workbook, charts and stories used to develop the project and show results.
+Tableau Desktop and Tableau online were used.

 HighwaySafetyMunging.ipynb – The development version of the Jupyter Notebook for munging the NHTSA FARS csv data.